Mortgage commitment letter: Your key to securing a home loan

 2. The appraisal process

 If your application meets the initial qualifications, the lender typically orders an appraisal for the property you’re looking to buy.
-This is to ensure the property’s value is in-line with the amount you intend to borrow.
+This is to ensure the property’s value is in line with the amount you intend to borrow.

 3. Underwriting

-With appraisal complete, lenders typically begin their underwriting process.
+With the appraisal complete, lenders typically begin their underwriting process.
 This is where the lender conducts a thorough review of your financial background and the property in question.
 During this stage, your lender will typically perform credit checks, verify your employment history and generally review all relevant financial documents to assess the risk of lending to you.

 4. Mortgage commitment letter